 At least it’s not my station wagon.

-Following his Porsche, I became nervous again as dinner’s wine confidence ebbed and told myself.
+Following his Porsche, nervous anxiety returned as dinner’s wine confidence waned

 Just miss a light, turn, go home, say I got lost.